Outaouais

-From 2016 to 2020, the Outaouais has a lower per capita disposable income than the rest of Quebec.

-It was $31,055 in 2020, compared to $33,093 in Quebec overall.

-In 2020, the unfavourable margin grew to 6.2%.
+From 2017 to 2021, the Outaouais has a lower per capita disposable income than the rest of Quebec.
+It was $32,364 in 2021, compared to $34,180 in Quebec overall.
+In 2021, the unfavourable margin remained stable at 5.3%.

 History

 The name of the region comes from the French name for the Ottawa River, which in turn comes from the French name for the Indigenous Odawa that lived near the region.
 Prior to European arrival in the region, the areas along the Ottawa River were commonly used by various tribes to trade and gather.

 The oldest European settlement in the region is Hull (now a neighbourhood of Gatineau) which was founded in 1800 by Philemon Wright as Wright's Town.
 The settlement quickly became involved in the lumber trade, which continued along the Ottawa River until the late 20th century.
 None of the original town buildings remain today, as they were destroyed in the 1900 Hull–Ottawa fire.
 Hull remained a city until 2002, when it was merged with several neighboring cities to form the current city of Gatineau.